oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/explore-data/explore-data.md

 In this lab you will:

-- Use the Analysis Viewer tool to explore data in the Analytic View.
+- Use the Analysis tool to explore data in the Analytic View.

 ### Prerequisites:

-- Complete the previous lab.
+- Complete the previous labs.

 ## Task 1 - Create a New Report

-The application will return to the Data Quality tab after the analytic view has been updated.
-As before, there are no errors.

-1. Choose the **Analyze** tab.
+1. Hover over your analytic view and select the **Analyze** option.
-2. Choose the **Report** icon (be sure to choose the middle icon).
+2. Ensure that the middle **Pivot** icon is selected on the report:

 ![Format Measure](images/report-1.png)